 We will continue to add links here throughout the year.
 If you have any link suggestions, please feel free to leave a comment so that we can add the website here.
 We would love to hear your ideas!

 Transportation Department For The Hamilton-Wentworth District School Board –This is a link to the Transportation Department Website.
 By clicking on this link, you will be able to find the phone number of the Transportation Department as well as the e-mail addresses of different people at the department.
 Please pose all bussing questions directly to this department.

-The Full Day Early Learning Kindergarten Program Document – You can read here about the new Full Day Early Learning Kindergarten Program Document as well as the new Growing Success for Kindergarten.
-Our play-based/inquiry-based program supports these programs.
+The Full Day Early Learning Kindergarten Program Document – You can read here about the Full Day Early Learning Kindergarten Program Document as well as the new Growing Success for Kindergarten.
+Our play-based/inquiry-based classroom reflects these programs.

 Volunteering In Schools – This page includes important information about volunteering in schools.